rikuto-oiwa-phys/wannier90/docs/docs/tutorials/tutorial_36.md

     the Wannier interpolated band structure of
     bulk crystalline silicon based on the closest Wannier method using hydrogenic atomic $s$ and $p$ orbitals.
-    For more details on the closest Wannier method, see Ref.[@ozaki-prb24].
+    For the detail of the theoretical background, see Ref.[@ozaki-prb24].

 - Directory: `tutorials/tutorial36/` *Files can be downloaded from [here](https://github.com/wannier-developers/wannier90/tree/develop/tutorials/tutorial36)*